slothelle/cryptozoologist/CONTRIBUTING.md

 ## Reporting bugs

 Encountered a bug?
 Oh no!
-File a bug report using the [ISSUE_TEMPLATES/bug_report.md](bug report template).
+File a bug report using the [bug report template](ISSUE_TEMPLATES/bug_report.md).

 ## Releasing